 - electric ones automatically shut themselves off when the cutting is done;

-- electrical ones can’t be used when the power is out.
+- they can’t be used when the power is out.

 P-38 Can Openers

 P-38 can openers are amongst the most primitive can openers.